Diode

 tabulated diode option:

-When choosing this parameterization, you must provide the data for the forward bias only.
-If the diode is reverse biased, it is modeled as a constant off-state conductance specified in the Off conductance parameter instead.
-The value of the Off conductance must be less than the gradient of the forward I-V curve for small positive voltages.
+If the voltage is less than -1 V, the block models the I-V relationship with a constant off-state conductance equal to the value of the Off conductance parameter.
+The value you specify must be less than the gradient of the forward I-V curve for small positive voltages.

 Junction Capacitance